 - Excel at working with peers in a cooperative learning environment.

 - Tutor UWSP students either one-on-one or in small groups in course content.

 - Assist learners in the development of effective study skills and testing strategies.

 - Be knowledgeable of TLC and TIMS program procedures.

 - Attend required orientations, meetings, and training sessions.

 - Enroll in Ed 301: Workshop in Academic Success Strategies within first two semesters of employment.

 Selection of group and one-on-one tutors for a given semester begins week 10 of the previous semester.

-One-on-one tutors arrange tutoring times with the Program Coordinator and TLC Receptionist based on their availability.
+One-on-one tutors arrange tutoring times with the Program Coordinators and TLC Office Manager based on their availability.
 Group leaders choose the days and times for group discussions based on their availability and course patterns (days/times of course lectures and labs, exams, etc).